volumio/shairport-sync/BUILD.md

 ### Shairport Sync
 #### Build and Install
-Download Shairport Sync, configure, compile and install it.
+Download Shairport Sync, branch and configure, compile and install it.
 Before executing the commands, please note the following:

 * If building for FreeBSD, replace `--with-systemd` with `--with-os=freebsd --with-freebsd-service`.
 * Omit the `--with-airplay-2` from the `./configure` options if you are building classic Shairport Sync.